Ajmer

 Ajmer (/hns/) is a city in the north-western Indian state of Rajasthan.
 It serves as the administrative headquarters of the Ajmer district and Ajmer division.
 It lies at the centre of Rajasthan, earning it the nickname the Heart of Rajasthan.

-Ajmer is surrounded by the Aravalli Mountains.
+Ajmer is surrounded by the Aravalli Range.
 Ajmer has been a municipality since 1869.
 Ajmer has been selected as one of the heritage cities for the HRIDAY and Smart City Mission schemes of the Government of India.

 Etymology

 The city of Ajmer was established as "Ajaya Meru", meaning "invincible hill" in Sanskrit by a Chahamana ruler, either Ajayaraja I or Ajayaraja II.
 It refers to the Taragarh Hill, on which the city is situated.
 Over time, "Ajaya Meru" evolved into "Ajmer".
 It served as their capital until the 12th century CE.

 A Gujarati historic novel named Gujaratno Jay written by Zaverchand Meghani, based on various Jain Prabandhas, describes the city as sapādalakṣaṇa (સપાદલક્ષણ).